ONLY ON 2: Inside look into NCPD’s drug bust operation

 NORTH CHARLESTON, S.C.
-(WCBD) – Wednesday the North Charleston Police Department’s Narcotics Unit completed a drug bust in the Oak Grove community.
+(WCBD) – The North Charleston Police Department’s Narcotics Unit on Wednesday completed a drug bust in the Oak Grove community.

 After several months of planning and investigating, several law enforcement officers within the Narcotics Unit hit three houses on Longleaf Avenue as a part of a drug bust operation.

-As a result of the operation, officers arrested one suspect, seized four illegal firearms and collected a quantity of narcotics.
+As a result of the operation, officers arrested one suspect, seized four illegal firearms and collected a number of narcotics.
 NCPD arrested Kadeem Felder for four counts of distribution of cocaine.

 “We get a lot of citizen complaints from this neighborhood so this is one of the ways we’re trying to address them.”